cdarby/qtl-exe/README.md

 Imagine these random numbers are an individual.
 We can measure all sorts of characteristics of him: hey look, quantitative traits!
 I looked at mean, standard deviation, skew, and the Jarque-Bera test for normality.

-Some of the scripts in `/scripts` mutate the program at every bit, run the program, and calculate statistics on the output or record which runtime error code sent the program to an early grave.
+A script in `/scripts` can be used to mutate the program at every bit, run the program, and calculate statistics on the output or record which runtime error code sent the program to an early grave.
 For qtl-exe, about 9000 bytes, this exhaustive enumeration took 3 hours on my machine.
 Depending on compiler options, only 16-25% of programs have a runtime error!
 From a pessimistic angle, the expected value of the number of mutations it takes to find a lethal one is 4 to 6.
 I don't know whether this should be surprising or not.
+If you test out my programs on your own machine and get some interesting results (see `/report` for my observations) please get in touch!

 ## who and where
 Charlotte Darby, Johns Hopkins University
-Term project for EN.600.649: Computational Genomics: Applied Comparative Genomics, Spring 2017
+Term project for EN.600.649: Computational Genomics: Applied Comparative Genomics, Spring 2017 (Instructor: Dr. Michael Schatz)